 La Roche-Posay Anthelios Melt-In Cream SPF 60

-La Roche-Posay Anthelios Melt-In Cream is a French sunscreen that’s actually available in Australia, at a rather hefty $27.99 for 50 mL.
-The maximum SPF that can be labelled in Australia is 50, so I assume the formula is very similar to this SPF 60 one that I got from Canada, if not the same.
+La Roche-Posay Anthelios Melt-In Cream is a French sunscreen that’s actually available in the US.
 Weirdly enough, “Melt-In Cream” (Crème Fondante) isn’t easy to find in France for some reason, despite me looking in every freaking pharmacy I walked past and seeing 10 other LRP sunscreens.

 The Melt-In Cream has a great texture – it’s a lot like a thick moisturiser without feeling like it’s all sitting on top of the skin after you finish applying it.
 It’s still a bit sticky though, so I’d recommend putting powder on top.
 I didn’t have a massive problem with white cast but there’s 4.15% titanium dioxide so darker skin could have problems there.